 Since 1879, The Bowery Mission has worked tirelessly to bring food, shelter, and medical care to the city’s homeless, hungry and poor.
 Although best known for supporting the Lower East Side, they now reach other communities such as Harlem and the South Bronx.
 They’re always looking for help throughout the year and will accept whatever you can give.
 Be it your time as a volunteer, a cash donation, or work as a fundraiser.

 Charitable Thoughts in New York CityCharitable Thoughts in New York City

 There are dozens of other helpful organizations throughout the city.
 This is where NYC Service really comes in handy.
-Through it, you can narrow your search by zip code to find those in need right in your neighborhood.
-Also, don’t complain about the dearth of mom-and-pop shops in NYC if you don’t shop at the ones that remain.
-Support your local independent business and help your neighbors through the holiday season.
+You can narrow your search by zip code to find those in need right in your neighborhood through it.
+Also, don’t complain about the death of mom-and-pop shops in NYC if you don’t shop at the ones remaining.
+Instead, support your local independent business and help your neighbors through the holiday season.